 Sammy Floyd (Smith ’14): Grad student as of ’16: working on polysemy and word learning.

-Karina Tachihara (UC Berkeley ’14): Grad student as of ’16: working generalizations and exceptions in L2, memory and language.
+Karina Tachihara (UC Berkeley ’14): Grad student as of ’16: competition effects in L1 and L2, memory and language.

 Grace Grady (Princeton, ’20, PSY):